salman1hasan/eyes/README.md

 # eyes
-Using the mouse, you're able to move the eyes in different directions
+You're able to move the eyes in different directions, using the mouse.